Western Carolina University is the UNC system's westernmost campus and has been consistently

 where the university offers degree programs in nursing and engineering as well as

-undergraduate students.
-Approximately 56 percent of students are female and 44 percent
+Approximately 57 percent of students are female and 43 percent male.
+More than 17

 WCU provides more than 115 undergraduate majors and concentrations and more than 60